abitravers1989/CV/README.md

 ## Abi Travers

-Junior software developer looking for a role as a full-stack web developer.
-I am fascinated by technology and how it can improve human experiences and learning.
+Extremely hard-working, driven and passionate Junior full-stack developer currently looking for a role.
+I am fascinated by how technology can be used to improve human experiences and just how powerful data can be when harnessed correctly.

 I was drawn to software development while working on a commercial graduate scheme at UKPower Networks.
-I wanted to write software to make me more efficient and effective as a commercial dispute project manager removing human error when working with large data sets.
-I am fascinated by how powerful data can be used when harnessed correctly.
+I wanted to write software to make me more efficient and effective as a commercial dispute project manager, removing human error when working with large data sets.

-I found a love for crafting technology products while working as a growth hacker (marketing) for tech start-ups.
+I found my love for crafting technology products while working as a growth hacker (marketing) for tech start-ups.
 I want to explore the technologies I used to see how I could improve and develop them.

 I have repeatedly demonstrated my ability to teach myself new skills and then excel in adapting them to any situation.
 I taught myself online growth marketing which enabled me to turn around a failing tech start-up.